fchastanet/bash-tools-framework/README.md

 - Backup::file, Backup::dir allows to create a backup of a file or a directory in a folder configured in a .env file managed by the framework (see Env::load)
-- Aws : Aim is to abstract the use of some aws cli commands, for the moment only Aws::imageExists has been implemented allowin to check that a docker image exists with tags provided on AWS ecr(AWS docker repository)
+- Aws : Aim is to abstract the use of some aws cli commands, for the moment only Aws::imageExists has been implemented allowing to check that a docker image exists with tags provided on AWS ecr(AWS docker repository)
 - Bats::installRequirementsIfNeeded allows to install bats vendor requirements for this project, it uses mainly the useful function Git::shallowClone